davidlinsley/DragonBasic/README.md

 # Repository Layout
 - docs
-  - The manual for the Motorola RASM09 assembler that was likely used given the listing format and that it is documented that Dragon Data owned several Motorola EXORset systems.
+  - The manual for the Motorola RASM09 assembler that was likely used given the listing format and that it is [documented](http://www.dragondata.co.uk/history/WDA/index.html) that Dragon Data owned several Motorola EXORciser systems.
 - listing
   - The individual source files broken out from the complete listing.
   - Each file is simply the corrected pages from the associated ocr sub-directory appended together.